alexandramgreen/sps-chatbot/README.md

 # sps-chatbot!

 This is a semi-rule-based chatbot meant to address questions specific to my high school.
-Because of that, the training and evaluation datasets are small, which is where the difficulty of working on this project lied.
+Because of that, the training and evaluation datasets are small, which led to difficulties in improving accuracy and minimizing loss.
 I tested a few different models (dropout layers, embeddings, etc.) before ultimately finding that the one of the most simple structures was the most effective -- likely because of the limitations of the datasets.
 It achieved 82% accuracy.
 It relies on a classification model to determine the category of the user's question (machine learning),